dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     {
     }

-So we could define our class that represent this stored procedure as follows:
+So we could define the class that represents this stored procedure as follows:

     internal class MostBasicStoredProcedure
         : StoredProcedureBase<NullStoredProcedureResult, NullStoredProcedureParameters>
     {
-        public MostBasicStoredProcedure()
+        public MostBasicStoredProcedure2()
             : base(new NullStoredProcedureParameters())
         {
         }
     }

-But this is a bit cumbersome for such a basic stored procedure, so the framework provides another base class **NoParametersNoReturnTypeStoredProcedureBase** which our stored procedure class can inherit from making our code more succinct.
+But this is a bit cumbersome for such a basic stored procedure, so the framework provides another abstract base class **NoParametersNoReturnTypeStoredProcedureBase** which our stored procedure class can inherit from making our code more succinct.

     internal class MostBasicStoredProcedure
         : NoParametersNoReturnTypeStoredProcedureBase
     {
     }

+We do not need to provide a constructor as the **NoParametersNoReturnTypeStoredProcedureBase** already handles this for us in its default constructor.

 ### A Stored Procedure without Parameters
 The next stored procedure to look at is one which returns a result but does not have any parameters.
-This would typically be used for your "GetAll_X" type of stored procedure, for example:
+This would typically be used for your *MyTable_GetAll* type of stored procedure, for example:

     CREATE PROCEDURE dbo.StoredProcedureWithoutParameters
     AS